omarhussien98/credit-card/README.md

 - **HTML5** → page structure.
 - **CSS3** → styling, layout, and animations.
 - **JavaScript** → sidebar toggle and future interactivity.

 ---

+## 🚀 Getting Started

+Follow these steps to run the project locally:

+1. Open **Visual Studio Code**.
+2. Create two files:
+   - `index.html`
+   - `Dashboard.css`
+3. Copy the code from this repository into the corresponding files.
+4. Install the **Live Server** extension in VS Code (if not already installed).
+5. Right–click on `index.html` and choose **Open with Live Server**.

+Your project should now open in the browser. 🎉

+---